wearsshoes/meadow/src/meadow/core/ocr.knowledge.md

 - Lower memory footprint (uses system resources)

 ## Implementation Strategy
+- Vision framework is primary OCR method
+  - Must be tried first for all inputs
+  - Never skip Vision unless it fails
+  - Fall back to EasyOCR only if Vision fails
+- Image format handling:
+  - Always pass both CGImage and PNG filepath together
+  - Never convert CGImage in memory
+  - Vision uses CGImage directly
+  - EasyOCR and Claude use PNG file
+  - Conversion between formats happens at capture time only
+- Image format requirements:
+  - Always pass both CGImage and PNG filepath together
+  - Never try to convert CGImage in memory
+  - Vision uses CGImage directly
+  - EasyOCR and Claude use PNG file
+  - Conversion between formats happens at capture time only
+- OCRProcessor class handles all text extraction
+  - Encapsulates both Vision and EasyOCR methods
+  - Maintains singleton pattern for EasyOCR reader
+  - Manages queuing for thread safety
+  - Provides single interface: get_text_from_image()
 - Use Vision framework as primary OCR on macOS 11+
 - Fall back to EasyOCR for:
   - Older macOS versions